 With the help of many volunteers, including the Youth Conservation Corps from North Carolina and Vermont, most of the trail construction is sustainably built both in materials and finances.

 As a donor to Conserving Carolina, you will automatically receive an annual membership that includes your entire household when your gift is $60 or more.
-Become a member of their Summits Society by making a gift of $1,000 or more.
 There are many more options for donating.
 Please support their great work!
 Go to their Web site to join or donate online.
 Also, you can join their 400+ volunteers that help in a big variety of ways, including removal of invasive species, trail building, board support, special events, and more.
 They have many fun events throughout the year.